The integration of variable generation and storage into electricity capacity markets: Economic approaches

 \section{Economic approaches}

-The previous section considered the determination of the optimal set~$\R$ of capacity-providing resources needed to meet a given security-of-supply standard.
+Section~\ref{sec:capacity-markets} considered the determination of the optimal set~$\R$ of capacity-providing resources meeting a given security-of-supply standard.
 However, it is also possible to consider explicitly economic approaches to the determination of electricity capacity.
-Thus one might choose the set of resources~$\R$ so as to minimise an overall economic cost.
-Such a cost has two components: the first is the economic cost of the occasional failures of the set of resources~$\R$ to provide such energy as is needed, while the second is the cost, within a capacity market, of providing the set of resources~$\R$ itself.
-We consider the case where the first of these costs is given by $\voll\times\eeu(\R)$ where the constant $\voll$ is a unit \emph{value-of-lost-load} and, as usual, $\eeu(\R)$ is the \emph{expected energy unserved} associated with the optimal use of the set of resources~$\R$.
-This measure is common in economic approaches to the determination of electricity capacity adequacy---see~\cite{BillAll,BothwellHobbs2017,DECCAnnexC}.
-In particular we follow the approach which is sometimes used as a justification for the LOLE-based GB capacity adequacy standard (again see~\cite{DECCAnnexC}) and which is there derived under the assumption that all generation participating in the capacity market is provided by firm capacity---typically conventional generation.
-(The GB capacity market does not attempt to take account of possible variation in \emph{energy} costs according to the type of capacity selected; in practice this would be extremely difficult.)
-We examine the extent to which the above approach generalises to include variable generation and storage.
-Our particular interest is in the extent to which an economic criterion based on the valuation of EEU may continue to be reduced to a risk-based criterion expressible in terms of an LOLE-based security-of-supply standard.
+Thus one might choose the set of resources~$\R$ so as to minimise an overall economic cost

+where the constant $\voll$ is a unit \emph{value-of-lost-load}, $\eeu(\R)$ is, as before, the expected energy unserved associated with the optimal use of the set of resources~$\R$, and $c(\R)$ is the cost, within a capacity market, of providing the set of resources~$\R$.
+This measure is common in economic approaches to the determination of electricity capacity adequacy (\cite{BillAll,BothwellHobbs2017,DECCAnnexC}).
+We examine the extent to which this approach generalises to include variable generation and storage.
+Of particular interest is the extent to which an economic criterion based on the valuation of EEU may continue to be reduced to a risk-based criterion expressible in terms of an LOLE-based security-of-supply standard.
 It turns out that this may or may not be possible in the case where the capacity-providing resources include variable generation, depending on the statistical characteristics of the latter, but is not readily possible when these resources include storage.
+We thus consider three cases of increasing generality.